Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Can one quantify the similarity of cell types in a sorted matrix?
-![PCA featuring PCA 4 vs PCA 6](figures/PCA_peaks_PC4_vs_PC6.png)
+![PCA featuring PCA 4 vs PCA 6](figures/PCA_peaks_PC4_vs_PC6.png) While Cluster 6 aligns strongly with B cells, overall separation between clusters is limited, indicating that chromatin signal alone does not fully resolve cell types.
+Whereas one can see the strong relationship of T-Cells in Cluster 0.

 **Principal Component Analysis: Lineage and Cluster Mapping**
 ![PCA for celltypes and clusters with k=5](figures/PCA_k10_ct_clusters.png)